 Perfect to fill with your own personal "wedding survival kits," or all the gear they're gonna need to get ready for the wedding.
 And then when the festivities are over they can keep 'em in their car to use when they go antiquing on the weekends or general shopping outings.
-I like Green Concept's reusable bags and they come in packs of three or four for under $20 on Amazon.
+You can find so many styles of reusable tote bags on Amazon.

 10. A "personal massager":